 We know the vast majority of people in Lancashire will do the right thing and will support our officers enforcing the law when the minority choose to deliberately ignore it and put our communities at risk.

 The Health Protection Regulations are continuously being revised and updated in response to the levels of Coronavirus.
+From midnight 4 January the whole of England has entered national lockdown and is advised to stay at home.
+This means that you must not leave or be outside of your home or garden except where necessary.
 All information can be found on GOV.UK, including guidance on what you can and can’t do.

 Our enforcement options include dispersing illegal groups and issuing fines – fixed penalties start at a minimum of £100, rising to repeat offenders of a maximum of £3200.
 Organisers of significant gatherings which breach the rules can be issued fines of £10,000.